Degree

 Program of Study

-We specialize in preparing graduates skilled at using digital tools and media to curate public history experiences in a variety of professional environments.
+This program specializes in preparing graduates to be skilled at using digital tools and media to curate public history experiences in a variety of professional environments.

 Degree Plans